phhpro/easy-journal/README.md

 Open the script and edit the `user config` section to match your environment.

 You can add new entries or edit old ones by calling the script with the editor token set in `$edit` on line #55.
-The default token is `?edit`.
+The default token is `edit`.
 Example URL: `http://example.com/easy-journal/?edit`

 - Press the `Post` button to post a new entry.